 4.2 - Iowa Personal Exemptions

-- Iowa's personal income tax exemptions include a personal exemption of $40.00.
-You can deduct one single exemption from your gross income if you are responsible for supporting yourself financially.
+- Iowa has no personal exemption.
+The Federal Income Tax, however, does allow a personal exemption to be deducted from your gross income if you are responsible for supporting yourself financially.

 4.3 - Iowa Dependent Deduction

 - Unlike most states, Iowa does not have a dependent deduction.
 You can, however, claim dependent deductions on your Federal Tax Return.